-A native of Sweden, son of a Swedish father and American mother, Rossby attended the Royal Institute of Technology and studied for a degree in technical physics.
+Born in Boston, son of a Swedish father and American mother, Rossby spent most of his growing years in Sweden.
+He attended the Royal Institute of Technology and studied for a degree in technical physics.
 When he came to the U.S. to work (he was all along an American citizen) family members pushed him to attend graduate school and he went to MIT to get a doctorate in oceanography.

 A lot of Rossby’s research has to do with the Gulf Stream.
 “With our float work, we have learned about how water streams along the current, where and how water is exchanged with its surroundings.
 With hydrography we have learned about the long-term stability of the current and its role in transporting heat from low to high latitudes.
 Using ships we have learned about the structure of the current, its strength and variability over a wide range of time scales.

 Among his studies, Rossby says the investigation of the so-called “meddy” off the Bahamas was one of the most intriguing.
 A meddy or “lens” is a clockwise swirling mass of water that has higher temperature and salinity than the surrounding waters.
-This meddy was about 100km in diameter and was located about 1,000m down.
+This meddy was about 100km in diameter and was centered at a depth of about 1,000m.
 At first it was theorized that the meddy originated from the Mediterranean but further studies showed otherwise.
-Subsequent studies showed that meddies are everywhere in the ocean.
+Subsequent studies showed that meddy-like structures are commonplace in the ocean.

 Because of his success in obtaining data with instrumentation aboard merchant vessels, Rossby thinks GSO should do more of it.
 “It is an area I think GSO should take an active leadership role in.
 There is a big future here for the simple reason that vessels in regular service sample the same body of water over and over again.
 We have shown the science to come out of this activity to be of cutting-edge quality.”